typerefinery-ai/typerefinery-websight/docs/forms/developer-guide.md

 ## Showcase Examples

+### MANDATORY: Showcase Updates for Component Changes

+**CRITICAL RULE**: Whenever ANY change is made to a component (new features, new properties, new variants, bug fixes, refactoring, CSS changes, JavaScript changes, etc.), the showcase page MUST be updated to demonstrate and validate those changes.

+**MANDATORY Update Triggers:**
+- ✅ **New features** added to component
+- ✅ **New properties** added to dialog
+- ✅ **New variants** created
+- ✅ **Behavioral changes** (how component works)
+- ✅ **CSS/styling changes** (visual appearance, namespacing)
+- ✅ **JavaScript changes** (client-side behavior)
+- ✅ **Bug fixes** that affect functionality or appearance
+- ✅ **Refactoring** that changes component structure
+- ✅ **New input types** or field types
+- ✅ **Configuration changes** (new dialog fields, options)
+- ✅ **Documentation updates** in README

+**Showcase Update Requirements:**
+1. **MANDATORY**: Add examples demonstrating the new/changed feature
+2. **MANDATORY**: Test all showcase examples after changes
+3. **MANDATORY**: Update README if component documentation changed
+4. **MANDATORY**: Use container components to group related examples
+5. **MANDATORY**: Include edge cases and different configurations
+6. **MANDATORY**: Verify all existing examples still work correctly

+**Examples:**
+- Added new `rating` input type → Must add rating examples to showcase
+- Added `rangeMin`, `rangeMax`, `rangeStep` properties → Must add range examples with different configurations
+- Changed CSS namespacing → Must verify all showcase examples still work correctly
+- Added custom icon classes for rating → Must add example showing custom icons
+- Fixed bug in component behavior → Must verify fix works in showcase
+- Refactored template → Must test all showcase examples still render correctly

+**NO EXCEPTIONS**: Every component change MUST include showcase updates.
+This ensures:
+- Features are properly demonstrated
+- Changes are validated and tested
+- Documentation stays current
+- Users can see all available features
+- Regression testing is performed

 ### Creating Showcase Pages

 When creating a new form component, you MUST also create showcase examples to demonstrate the component's functionality.